solo-io/gloo/docs/content/operations/upgrading/faq.md

 ## New features

+#### Set circuit breakers for dynamic forward proxies

+When using a dynamic forward proxy, Envoy sets a limit of 1024 connections for dynamically discovered upstreams.
+Starting in Gloo Gateway Enterprise version 1.19.3, you can override this setting by setting custom circuit breakers for your dynamic forward proxy.

+For more information, see [Set circuit breakers for dynamically discovered upstreams]({{% versioned_link_path fromRoot="/guides/traffic_management/listener_configuration/http_connection_manager/dfp/#dfp-circuit-breakers" %}}).

 ### Set authority header for gRPC OpenTelemetry collectors

 When referencing a gRPC OpenTelemetry collector in your Gateway, Gloo Gateway automatically generates an Envoy configuration that sets the cluster name as the `:authority` pseudo-header.
 If your collector expects a different `:authority` header, you can specify that by setting the `spec.httpGateway.options.httpConnectionManagerSettings.tracing.openTelemetryConfig.grpcService.authority` value on your Gateway as shown in the following example.